Why brand is critical to M&A success

 In the same way that a lick of paint and smell of freshly baked bread can elevate perceptions of a house for sale, refreshing a brand can help transform the value of the company going through a merger or acquisition (M&A).
 However, a brand refresh goes beyond set-dressing and appearance – it’s a catalyst for fundamental change and value creation.

 It’s something our clients often look for us to help with.
 That is, enhancing the value of a business before a transaction or refreshing a brand post-transaction to signal change to stakeholders.
-A new visual identity marks a change in the culture and direction of the business.
+A new positioning for the brand marks a change in the culture and direction of the business.

 Brands are multi-sensorial expression of an organisation’s purpose, mission and values.
 For our clients, we translate business ambition to brand strategy and bring it to life through imagery, graphics, words, colours, fonts, textures, materials, sonics, scents and space (to name a few things).
 These audience experiences influence perceptions and behaviours.

 We recently brought market leading technology, software and services companies – Calypso and Axiom – together under a new brand Adenza.
 This was a clear signal that the merged entity is new.
 The new brand is helping catalyse success behind a shared vision and values.
 This work piqued our curiosity about how we can serve our clients to achieve their objectives in this niche area of branding.

 A Harvard Business Review article summarises research which concludes that 70-90% of acquisitions fail, mostly due to poor integration.
 Integration is key to success and is often not considered in the right way – hence this staggering failure rate.